BennettHunter/Loot-Generator/README.md

 # Homework 7: Loot Generator
 Created by: Ben Gafford [gaffordb], Bennet Hunter [hunterbe]
-Program fights monsters and generates loot according to given files.
+Program fights monsters and generates loot by pulling data pseudorandomly from given files.
 More details about implementation can be found at:
 http://www.cs.grinnell.edu/~osera/courses/csc207/17fa/homework/loot-generator.html

 Sources: